Overview of high-density QCD studies with the CMS experiment at the LHC: Introduction

 This section presents a concise historical overview, both experimental and phenomenological, of the observables that were considered to be essential measurements for CMS prior to the inauguration of the LHC.
-Capitalizing on previous discoveries at energy forefront at RHIC, the LHC experimental program with \PbPb and \pPb collisions has significantly advanced the state of the art in both the soft- and hard-physics sectors.
-Sections~\ref{sec:InitialState}--\ref{sec:QEDBSM} describe in detail the physics analyses motivated by the priorities introduced here, as well as significant extensions that far surpassed the initial goals.
+Capitalizing on previous discoveries, the LHC experimental program with \PbPb and \pPb collisions has significantly advanced the state of the art in both the soft- and hard-physics sectors.
+Sections~\ref{sec:InitialState}--\ref{sec:QEDBSM} describe in detail the physics analyses motivated by the priorities introduced here, as well as significant extensions that far surpassed these initial goals.